VLPLAY-Games/XenoLanguageEXE-for-IDE/README.md

 Output: build/Release/xeno_host.exe
 ```
+For Windows users, you can build the executable automatically without manually running CMake:

+1. Make sure CMake is installed and added to PATH
+2. Run auto_build_exe.bat
+3. The script will:
+   - Configure and build the project
+   - Create xeno_host.exe inside /build/
+   - Remove intermediate folders so only xeno_host.exe remains visible

 ## 🔄 Integration with Xeno IDE

 Xeno IDE automatically downloads and uses `xeno_host.exe` from this repository's releases.
 The integration process: